ytcs/cdms-ml/simulation/twopole/README.md

 score = np.sqrt(np.mean(np.square(traces-predicted_traces)))
 ```

 As part of the task specification you should have a minimum validation split of 20%.
-You should not train/test with the entire dataset otherwise your result will not be counted.
+You should not train with the entire dataset otherwise your result will not be counted.
 Given the simplicity of the data it's also desirable to generate a small dataset yourself using the python function given and train on that instead.

 2. Physics Check